-Cheatgrass on left, or solid local natives with no weeds on right.
+Choose between failure and success.
+Cheatgrass, left, or solid local natives with no weeds, on right.

-Successful Native Grassland restoration relies a few basic concepts:
+Successful Great Basin Native Grassland restoration relies a few basic concepts:

-1. Set up test plot areas, using local genetic material.
+1. Plant test plots, with local genetic material.
 Never use seed mixes, cultivars or non-local seed.

 2. Use small test plot sizes and try many different local species and varied treatments.

-3. Keep planting, until you achieve successful test plots for each species.
+3. Keep planting, until you achieve successful small scale test plots for each species.

-5. Check for what the mnimum level of surface soil organic matter (in the top 2 inches) is required for the native seedling survival for each species you want to plant.
+5. Check for what the minimum level of surface soil organic matter (in the top 2 inches) is required for the native seedling survival for each species you want to plant.

 6. Check for the granivore-desires for every native seeds you want to plant, both ants and rodents, and invent methods to stop robbing and caching the seeds.